 Gross National Income (GNI) Per Capita: GNI is a measurement of a country's income, including all money earned by residents and businesses combined divided by the total population.
 Citizens of the United States rank fifth in the world with an average of $34,391.53 annually (including funds migrants send back to their families) with Canada (16) home to North America's next highest average ($21,942.03).
 Total GNI for the U.S. (nearly $9.8 trillion!) is more than twice as much as Japan's.
 Earning power is another advantage of living in America and is a pull factor for many people looking to improve their lives.

 Average Years of Schooling: The amount of time American students spend in the classroom (12 years on average) is the highest in the world, perhaps the most important pull factor of all for those considering immigration to the U.S. for a better life and more opportunities for their children.

-The fact is incontrovertible that the United States of America is an excellent destination for emigrants looking for greater opportunities for themselves and their families.
+The fact is incontrovertible that the United States of America is an excellent destination for emigrants looking for greater economic and social opportunities for themselves and their families.

 Give me your tired, your poor, your huddled masses yearning to breathe free.